Short-Format. With only 21 questions, RAAPS can be completed in just 5 minutes.

 Standardized.
 Standardization ensures that every youth is screened the same way every time – regardless of the experience or comfort-level of the individual administering the screening.

 Tailored By Age.
 RAAPS is tailored for age-specific risks and language, with three distinct assessments available in English and Spanish: Older Child for ages 9-12, Standard for ages 13-18 and Young Adult for ages 19-24.

 Addresses SDOH.
 RAAPS for Public Health (RAAPS-PH) builds on the core 21-question RAAPS assessment, with 11 additional questions capturing the prevalence of social and environmental conditions that threaten youths’ health, well-being and progress toward graduation.

 Validated and Proven Effective.
-RAAPS has been extensively tested and proven to be reliable and valid at assessing risks identified by the CDC as contributing most to preventable morbidity and mortality in youth.
+RAAPS has been extensively tested and proven to be reliable and valid for use as a comprehensive risk screening tool and as a depression screening tool.

 Continually Updated.
 RAAPS is updated biennially to incorporate the latest in evidence-based guidelines and changing trends in youth risks.